SBiswal02/Makeup-Generation/README.md

 # Digital Makeup Generation

-This repository houses the project on "Digital Makeup Generation" ([reference paper](Digital_Makeup_Stanford.pdf)) as part of the course project for M23CS7.404 Digital Image Processing at IIIT Hyderabad.

-## Team Members

-* Jewel Benny
-* Aakash Gorla
-* Vaibhav Agarwal
-* Sarthak  Aggarwal

-## Project Description

-The project aims to transfer the makeup from a reference image to a target image.
+This repository houses the project on "Makeup Generation" ([reference paper](Digital_Makeup_Stanford.pdf)) which aims to transfer the makeup from a reference image to a target image.
 The makeup is applied on the face of the target image while preserving the identity of the target image.

 ## Requirements